Guillaume Ducatel

-Guillaume Ducatel (born 21 January 1979 in Bully-les-Mines, Pas-de-Calais) is a French former footballer who played as a midfielder.
+Guillaume Ducatel (born 21 January 1979) is a French former footballer who played as a midfielder.
 He spent the majority of his playing career with Boulogne, appearing for the club in all of the top four divisions of the French football league system and playing more than 300 league games in total in a 13-year spell.

 In November 2014, Ducatel was appointed manager of sixth-tier club Le Touquet.

 Career

 Ducatel began his career as part of the youth academy at French club RC Lens.
 He left the club in 2000, to join Championnat de France Amateurs side ES Wasquehal.
 Later that year, he joined French second tier club US Boulogne.